Kotohiragu Shrine 金刀比羅宮

 There are over 1,300 stone steps to climb up to the inner shrine

-The shrine is 60 minutes from JR Takamatsu Station on the Dosan Line.
-Get off at JR Kotohira station.
+JR Kotohira Station is 60 minutes from Takamatsu Station on the JR Dosan Line.

-There are many souvenir shops, cafes, teahouses, and udon noodle restaurants located in the area around the shrine.
-Popular souvenirs include the yellow happiness charms and the mini konpira dog figurines.
+There are many souvenir shops, cafes, teahouses and udon noodle restaurants located in the area around the shrine.

 The main shrine is dedicated to the gods of agriculture, livestock, medicine, and marine safety.
-Be sure to check out the paintings on the shrine's ceiling before you leave.
+If you look inside the main hall, you can see the paintings on the ceiling from an angle.
+Be sure to take a look.

-From here visitors can choose to climb an additional 583 steps to the inner shrine or descend back to the town.
+From here visitors can choose to climb an additional 583 steps to the inner shrine or descend the stone staircase back to the town.

-After climbing all those steps, treat yourself to a soak at the Konpira hot springs back in Kotohira town.
+After climbing the stone steps, treat yourself to a soak at the Konpira hot springs back in the town of Kotohira .